pbertera/SPLiT/README.md

         --sip-password=SIP_PASSWORD
                               Authentication password (default: protected)
         --sip-exposedip=SIP_EXPOSED_IP
                               Exposed/Public IP to use into the Record-Route header --sip-exposedport=SIP_EXPOSED_PORT
                               Exposed/Public port to use into the Record-Route header
         --sip-customheader=CUSTOM_HEADERS
                               Add a custom SIP header to the forwarded request:
                               <method>:<URI-regex>:<SIP-Header
+        --sip-authenticatedreq=AUTHENTICATED_REQUESTS
-        --pnp                 Enable the PnP server
+                              Request the authentication for the specified requests --pnp                 Enable the PnP server
         --pnp-uri=PNP_URI     Configure the PnP URL
         --tftp                Enable the TFTP server